So many factors play into choosing a kitchen floor: How much do you cook? Do you have an open floor plan? What’s the most durable?

 - You want the easiest-to-maintain floor.

-However, depending on the size and layout of your kitchen, you may have seams.
-Standard width for vinyl flooring is 12 feet.
-If your kitchen is wider than that, you’ll definitely have seams, which can let moisture into the subfloor and trap dirt if they aren’t tightly bonded.
+This choice has some downsides, though.
+Depending on the size and layout of your kitchen, you may have seams.
+Vinyl flooring has a standard width of 12 feet.
+If your kitchen is wider than that, you’ll definitely have seams.
+If they aren't tightly bonded, they can let moisture into the subfloor and trap dirt.

 Sheet vinyl comes in many colors and patterns.
-Thicker vinyl can feature a textured surface, and some types do an excellent job of mimicking the appearance of ceramic tile and real stone.
-Textured vinyl is a wise choice because it provides traction.
+Thicker vinyl can feature a textured surface, and some types look like ceramic tile and real stone.
+A benefit if textured vinyl is that it provides traction.
 Vinyl can be dangerously slippery when wet.

-Vinyl flooring also has a wear layer that helps resist scratches and scuff marks.
-But it does eventually wear off.
-The best brands offer guarantees on the wear layer of 10 to15 years, and good quality vinyl should last 20 years.
+Vinyl flooring also has a nonpermanent wear layer that helps resist scratches and scuff marks.
+The best brands guarantee the wear layer for 10 to15 years, and good quality vinyl should last 20 years.

-Don’t confuse vinyl with linoleum.
-While linoleum is a similar product, it is not as durable, nor as soft.
-Its upside is its eco-friendliness.
+A word of caution: Don’t confuse vinyl with linoleum.
+While linoleum is similar, it isn't as durable or soft.

 - You want the toughest flooring.

 Porcelain flooring tile, a version of ceramic tile, is the durability champ.
 It’s fired at high temperatures that produce an extremely hard, stain-resistant tile that resists moisture.
 In fact, it’s so tough that it can be used outdoors in virtually any climate.
 Like common ceramic tile, porcelain tile is available unglazed or glazed.
 The unglazed versions take on the color of their clay mixture, so they have naturally earthy tones.

 On the other hand, glazed tiles have a glass-like coating that can be made in virtually any color and can mimic the look and texture of real stone at a much lower cost.